qis/signature/readme.md

 In the example above:
 * 16 KiB of data were searched for `DB 27 5B FA FB` using the AVX2 algorithm.
 * 32 KiB of data were searched for `DB 27 5B ??
-FB ??` using the TBB algorithm.
+FB ?E` using the TBB algorithm.

 ### Results
 Results obtained with `benchmarks.exe --benchmark_min_time=3`.